Soundharya09/Soundharya09/README.md

 Open to opportunities and collaborations in Data Science, ML, and Analytics.
 Reach out on LinkedIn or check out my problem-solving on LeetCode and HackerRank.

 <p align="center">Connect with me: <a href="https://www.linkedin.com/in/soundharyaiyer09">LinkedIn</a> | <a href="https://github.com/Soundharya09">GitHub</a></p>

+<br/>⭐ If you find this profile or any of my projects useful, consider dropping a star — it means a lot!</p>